-1. Push "test" button.
-The "reset" button should pop up, showing a red line which indicates that power to the protected circuit is discontinued.

-2. To restore power, push the "RESET" button.
+- 1. Push "test" button.
+The "reset" button should pop up, showing a red line which indicates that power to the protected circuit is discontinued. - 2.
+To restore power, push the "RESET" button.

-If the "RESET" button does not pop up when the test button is pushed, a loss of ground fault protection is indicated.
+If the "RESET" button does not pop up when the test button is pushed, a loss of ground fault protection is indicated and a potentially lethal situation exists.
 Do not use.
-Have receptacle serviced by a gualified electrician.
+Have receptacle serviced by a qualified electrician.